Cooking in The Keys

 The daily bag limit is 2 fish per person.
 The minimum size limit is 18 inches.
 Hook and line only, no nets or spearing.

-Tripletail are able to seamlessly blend with structures like buoys, debris, or floating seaweed, camouflaging themselves.
+These fish are able to seamlessly blend with structures like buoys, debris, or floating seaweed, camouflaging themselves.
 Additionally, their flattened body shape and slow movements contribute to their ability to hide in plain sight, making them hard to detect.

 What You Need for Seared Tripletail

-• Flour (use rice flour for gluten-free)
+• All-purpose flour (use rice flour for gluten-free)

 • ½ stick of unsalted butter